.png)

 Explore how Generative AI supports commodity trading workflows.

-As GenAI becomes embedded across pre-trade, execution, and post-trade, one dependency becomes unavoidable: diverse data must be transformed and structured into a form the organisation can consistently understand and work with.
-Even advanced models cannot overcome inconsistent naming, mismatched units, divergent tenor structures, or unsynchronised timestamps.
+As GenAI becomes embedded across pre-trade, execution, and post-trade, one dependency becomes unavoidable: diverse data must be transformed and structured into a form the organization can consistently understand and work with.
+Even advanced models cannot overcome inconsistent naming, mismatched units, divergent tenor structures, or unsynchronized timestamps.
 GenAI does not solve structural data problems; it magnifies them.

 This roadmap avoids disruption and strengthens expert judgment.